-State threatened and endangered species present in both the project area and associated tributaries are the American white pelican (Pelecanus erythrorhynchos), Colombian sharp-tailed grouse (Tympanuchus phasianellus), and bald eagle (NMFS, 2002).
+State threatened and endangered species present in both the project area and associated tributaries are the American white pelican (Pelecanus erythrorhynchos) and bald eagle (NMFS, 2002).

 6.6.3 HABITAT

 The Project is located in the rain shadow of the Cascade Range and has arid to semi-arid climates, low precipitation, dry summers with warm to hot temperatures, and cold winters.
 Average precipitation in the entire Columbia River Basin is less than 20 inches annually, with much of this occurring in the winter.
 Some marine influences occur in the alpine zones of the Cascades where as much as 40 to 140 inches of precipitation occurs, mostly as snow (FERC, 2004).